-The collective held a winter readiness drive last year asking for blankets, coats and sleeping bags for the local homeless, as well as a homeless outreach event where CCC asked for energy food bars, sunscreen, hand sanitizer, chapstick, menstrual products, wipes and whatever else people could provide for the homeless in June of this year.
-The intention for these events is to motivate, inspire and foster communities that care about their neighbors — regardless of race, class, sexual orientation or ability.
+The collective held a winter readiness drive last year asking for blankets, coats, and sleeping bags for the local homeless, as well as a homeless outreach event where CCC asked for energy food bars, sunscreen, hand sanitizer, chapstick, menstrual products, wipes and whatever else people could provide for the homeless in June of this year.
+The intention of these events is to motivate, inspire, and foster communities that care about their neighbors — regardless of race, class, sexual orientation, or ability.
 These events are more than cleanups, they are about replacing indifference with empathy.

 Representation of POC in Cannabis

 In 2017 marijuana business owners and founders were over eighty percent white.
 “It essentially looks like it is just allowing rich white businessmen to prosper which isn’t fair.
 Now it’s these people that you would never have seen before legalization, coming into this industry and prospering.”
 Smith told us.
 “The industry needs to do what the rest of the country needs to do in a lot of aspects, which is, pay homage to the black market people.”

 If you’ve been an advocate and consumer of cannabis during prohibition, chances are you have dealt with the harassment and stigma of the plant from law enforcement and mainstream society.
 If you are a person of color this rings true to a much more dangerous degree.